How to estimate residential electrical work

 Here are some additional questions that people have on residential electrical work.

-How do you calculate electrical work?
+How do you calculate your electrical installation cost?

 You can’t know how to estimate residential electrical work without understanding how to calculate the overall cost of electrical work.

 To calculate the price of electrical work, you should multiply your hourly labor rate by the number of hours the job will take to complete.
 If any extra materials are required for the job, be sure to add that to the total cost.

 Our research indicates that you should charge for electrical work by the hour based on the following elements: